Advanced Certificate Student Handbook

 Chapel Services

-The school community celebrates worship every Wednesday morning.
-Assigned responsibilities encourage participation in the services through preaching, song leading, Bible reading, special music, musical accompaniment, sound, and media.
-Lord‘s Supper, feet washing, and days of fasting are observed at least once each semester.
+The school community celebrates a worship service every Wednesday morning.
+Assigned responsibilities encourage participation in the services through preaching, worship leading, Bible reading, special music, musical accompaniment, sound, and media.
+Lord‘s Supper, foot washing, and days of fasting are observed at least once each semester.

 Church Membership